Darius Slayton: 2021

 In the Giants' Week 2 game against the Washington Football Team, Slayton finished with three receptions for 54 yards and a touchdown, but dropped a pass in the end zone in the fourth quarter.
 He finished the 2021 season with 26 receptions for 339 receiving yards and two receiving touchdowns in 13 games and five starts.

 2022

 In Week 10 game against the Houston Texans, Slayton averaged 31.7 yards per catch, a career-high for a single game.
 He also had a 54 yard touchdown and finished with three receptions for 95 yards and a touchdown in the 24–16 win.
 He finished the season with 46 catches for 724 yards and two touchdowns through 16 games and 11 starts.

 2023

 On March 16, 2023, Slayton signed a two-year contract extension with the Giants.
 Slayton finished the 2023 season with 50 receptions for 770 yards and four touchdowns.

 2024

-In Week 8 against the Steelers, Slayton had four receptions for 108 yards in the 26–18 loss.
-In the 2024 season, he had 39 receptions for 573 yards and two touchdowns.
+In Week 8 against the Pittsburgh Steelers, Slayton had four receptions for 108 yards in the 26–18 loss.
+In 16 games (13 starts) for the Giants, he recorded 39 receptions for 573 yards and two touchdowns.

 2025

 On March 10, 2025, Slayton re-signed with the Giants on a three-year, $36 million contract.
+In 14 appearances (including 12 starts) for New York, Slayton had 37 receptions for 538 yards and one touchdown.

+2026

+On April 30, 2026, Slayton underwent core-muscle surgery, with the procedure not being expected to affect his availability for training camp.
+On September 7, 2026, Slayton was released by the Giants.

+Indianapolis Colts

+On September 22, 2026, Slayton signed with the Indianapolis Colts.